burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 Selecting an option in the intellisense tells you what it's type is and the ? on the end tells you if it's required or not.

 These are the kinds of things that you want in an API as a developer.
 Plainly put, when you're writing code, it's much easier to write JavaScript.
 But when you're consuming someone else's code, it's much easier if it was written in TypeScript.
-This is why TypeScript is great for large projects with a lot of different developers.
+This is why TypeScript is great for large teams working on large codebases.

 Note that you can get the same effect in JavaScript by including TypeScript definitions for your JavaScript.
 This is why you get such great tooling on a library like axios - this is the TypeScript definitions kicking in.